Workers Are Falling Ill, Even Dying, After Making Kitchen Countertops

 "If you go to the bathroom, it's dust.
 When we go to take lunch, on the tables, it's dust," he says.
 "Your nose, your ears, your hair, all your body, your clothes — everything.
 When you walk out of the shop, you can see your steps on the floor, because of the dust."

-Now, he's often weak and dizzy, and has pain in his chest — he can no longer play soccer or run around with his kids.
+Now, he's often weak and dizzy and has pain in his chest.
+He can no longer play soccer or run around with his kids.
 Doctors have diagnosed silicosis, a lung disease that can be progressive and has no treatment except for lung transplant.
-Martinez is scared, after hearing that two other workers from the same company, who were also in their 30s, died of silicosis last year.
+Martinez is scared after hearing that two other workers from the same company, who were also in their 30s, died of silicosis last year.

 "When I go to sleep, I think about it every night — that if I'm going to die in three or four, five years?" he says, his voice breaking.
 "I have four kids, my wife.
 To be honest with you, every day I feel worse.
 Nothing is getting better."